 Cutoff mechanisms are tractable, and admit an indirect implementation that often makes them easy to use in practice.

 I provide sufficient conditions for particularly simple designs, such as a second-price auction with disclosure of the price,

 to be optimal within the class of cutoff mechanisms.

 The theory is illustrated with an application to the design of trading rules and post-transaction transparency in financial

 Mechanism Design with Aftermarkets: On the Optimality of Cutoff Mechanisms (Preliminary)

-My job market paper introduces a class of cutoff mechanisms, characterizes their properties, and derives the optimal mechanism within the class.
+In a companion paper, I introduced a class of cutoff mechanisms, characterized their properties, and derived the optimal mechanism within the class.

 In this paper, under the assumption that the aftermarket payoffs are determined by a binary decision of the third party, I provide sufficient conditions

 I also analyze a version of the model in which cutoff mechanisms are sometimes suboptimal.
 I derive robust payoff bounds on their performance,